A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid

-Several prior works have considered a similar model, though in these models, the attacker targets grid components directly rather than relays.
-However, because strong bounds on the duals of the DCOPF linear program are unknown, to the best of our knowledge, no solution methods in the literature are exact.
-The problem of a worst-case grid attack was introduced in \cite{SalmeronWB2004}, and solved with a heuristic version of Benders decomposition.
 In \cite{alvarez} and \cite{SalmeronWB2004a}, the authors propose replacing the defender problem with its dual, linearizing the resulting bilinear terms, and solving the problem as a mixed-integer linear program (MILP).
-This technique only works for interdiction problems (that is, it only works on min-max problems), and the linearization requires bounds on the dual variables of the defender problem, which, as we will discuss further, is itself an unsolved problem.
+This technique only works for interdiction problems (that is, it only works on min-max problems), and for the method to be exact, the linearization requires valid bounds on the dual variables of the defender problem.
 The authors of \cite{MottoAG2005} adopt the same bilevel formulation, and reformulate the problem by leaving both the primal and dual variables of the inner problem in the model, generalizing the methodology beyond min-max problems and achieving better scalability in terms of attack budget. \cite{Arroyo2010} considers a worst-case attack problem where only lines can be attacked, comparing the duality-based single-level reformulation with a mathematically equivalent reformulation using the Karush-Kuhn-Tucker (KKT) optimality conditions of the defender problem.
-Note that to linearize both of these reformulations, bounds on the duals (or lagrange multipliers) are needed.
+Again, both of these methods are exact with valid bounds on the duals (or lagrange multipliers).